ebi-jdispatcher/webservice-clients/vb.net/EBIWS2_VB/README.txt

 4. Generation of client stubs ("Service References") for the document/literal wrapper SOAP services using Mono 2.6 svcutil.exe also generates VB code which fails to compile.

+5. Provided code will not compile with the Mono 1.2 VB.NET implementation.
+The code uses "Next varName" to close "For" loops and this is not supported by the VB compiler used in Mono 1.2.
+Commenting out the 'varName' will allow to compile to complete, However the produced clients so not function correctly.

+Workaround:
+To creste clients that work on both MS .NET and Mono environments, compile the project on MS Windows using the MS SDK or Visual Studio.
+The generated .dll and .exe files can then be used on both platforms.
+Alternativly, since the same API is used, the EbiWS.dll from the C# project can be used with the VB.NET .exe files to produce working clients.

 Support
 -------